Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

 It continued to pour copiously even during this morning walk, which gave us the illusion of a dusk walk.
 We treaded carefully through the wet, moss laden, slippery tracks, hoping not to disrupt the peace of any species.

-The bi-coloured frog brought back memories of Coorg from 10 years ago, and our trek to Nishani betta where I’d seen it for the first time.
+We saw quite a few species of frogs including bicoloured frogs (Clinotarsus curtipes).
+The bi-coloured frog brought back Coorg memories, from 10 years ago, and our trek to Nishani betta where I’d seen one for the first time.

-Akshay who had once again accompanied us, pointed to a mystery location he had promised at the start of our walk, “That’s where you should keep your eyes peeled for bioluminescent fungi, on a night walk.”
+Akshay who had once again accompanied us, pointed to the mystery location he had promised at the start of our walk, “That’s where you should keep your eyes peeled for bioluminescent fungi, on a night walk.”

 Plantation Walk